 - 3 of 6 years leading up to the date you could no longer work due to disability, if you have 25 years or more contributions.

 If you don’t meet the above criteria at first glance, there are other possible ways to increase your contributions.
 These include credit splitting with a spouse, or being out of the workforce for an extended period to raise children.
-These are more complicated situations; if you aren’t sure where you land, you should seek professional advice.
+These are more complicated situations, however.
+If you aren’t sure where you land, then you should seek professional advice.

 For more information about contribution requirements and determining your minimum qualifying period, see our article: CPP Disability Minimum Qualifying Period Explained.

 If you meet the age and contribution eligibility criteria, you can still only be eligible for CPP disability if you can prove you have a “severe and prolonged” disability.
 The words “severe and prolonged” have a very specific legal meaning when it comes to CPP disability benefits.

 Severe is defined as “incapable of regularly pursuing any substantially gainful occupation.”

 This definition is extremely nuanced; the courts have interpreted each of the words to have a certain meaning.
 Therefore, you can’t just rely on a common understanding of the words incapable, regularly, substantially, or gainful.